mathworks/toolboxdesign/README.md

 * Starting in R2025a, Toolbox packaging files are created using the [Package Toolbox task with MATLAB Projects](https://www.mathworks.com/help/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html).
 Give the project file (with a `.prj` extension) the same name as the root folder.
 Put it in the root folder.
 * In releases prior to R2025a, toolbox packaging files are created using the [Toolbox Packaging Tool](https://www.mathworks.com/help/releases/R2024b/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html).
 Confusingly, this file has a `.prj` extension -- the same as a MATLAB project file.
 These files are not interchangeable.
 Because of this, for releases prior to R2025a name your packaging file `toolboxPackaging.prj` and put it in the root folder.

-Name your toolbox icon image file `toolboxPackaging.jpg` and put it in the `images` folder.
+Name your toolbox icon image file the same as your root folder (e.g. `arithmetic.jpg`) and put it in the `images` folder.
 The project files and toolbox icon image file should be under source control.

 The MATLAB Toolbox file (`.mltbx`) you create should be placed in a folder named `release` under the root folder.
 Since this is a derived file, it should not be under source control.